zaps166/QMPlay2/README.md

 ####Windows (cross-compilation):

-- Install all required MinGW packages (I recommend Arch Linux unofficial MinGW repository).
+- Install all required MinGW packages (I recommend AUR MinGW packages).
-- Some libraries are incompatible, uses unneeded dependencies or doesn't exist in repository - you must built them on your own.
+- Some libraries are incompatible, uses unneeded dependencies or doesn't exist in repository - you should built them on your own.
 - Run `cmake` from cross-compilation toolchain.

 #####Other information for Windows

-- You can also compile it on Windows, but you must build toolchain for your own!
+- You can compile QMPlay2 on Windows host, but you must prepare toolchain for your own (also with CMake advanced options for libraries and paths):
+ - `CMAKE_LIBRARY_PATH` - where to find QMPlay2 dependency libraries,
+ - `CMAKE_INCLUDE_PATH`- where to find QMPlay2 dependency includes,
+ - `CUSTOM_*_LIBRARIES` - additional custom libraries for linker (useful for static linking),
-- I'm using my own PKGBUILDs for many MinGW libraries.
+- I use my own PKGBUILDs for many MinGW libraries.
 - Visual Studio can't compile QMPlay2.

 ##Building package RPM, DEB or any other